evl-8/esd-github-actions-solution/README.md

-# Prod Branch
+# Dev Branch

-The prod branch contains the software that runs on production.
+The dev branch contains the software on which developers work on.